AviadCohen24/RustDirectorySniffer/README.md

 ### Contributing

 Contributions are welcome!
 If you have a bug to report or a feature to suggest, please open an issue or a pull request.

+**Important Notes:**
+- **C++**: The C++ example assumes you have the appropriate function declarations from the DLL.
+Ensure the function names match exactly what you've exported from Rust.
+- **TypeScript**: The TypeScript example uses `ffi-napi` for FFI.
+Ensure you have installed the package and its types, and that the function names and signatures match your Rust exports.
+- **Error Handling and Safety**: Both examples omit error handling for brevity.
+In a real application, ensure you handle potential errors, such as failed DLL loading, failed function resolution, invalid pointers, etc. Also, ensure that memory management, especially for the Rust-allocated strings, is handled correctly to prevent leaks.
+- **Testing**: Before deploying in a production environment, thoroughly test the interaction between your Rust code and the host application in a controlled setting.